China to further improve welfare for retired soldiers

 The pension for families of martyrs and the subsidies for retired Red Army soldiers will also be raised by 10 percent.

-Monthly allowances for rural retired soldiers will be raised by 200 yuan (about $30).
+Monthly allowances for rural retired soldiers will be raised by 200 yuan (about 30 U.S. dollars).

 This is the 26th time for China to increase the pension standards for disabled veterans and the 29th time to increase that for Red Army veterans and families of deceased soldiers since 1978.